worace/coinage/iterations/iteration_0.markdown

 the specific output within the identified transaction which is being spent.
-3. **Input Signature** - RSA Signature of the SHA256 hash of all contents from the current transaction.
-We'll cover hashing transactions in more detail, but in short, you would line up all the contents of the transaction, run them through SHA256, then take the resulting hexadecimal hash string and sign that with your private key.
+3. **Input Signature** - RSA Signature of the SHA256 hash of all contents from the current transaction (minus the signatures).
+We'll cover hashing transactions in more detail, but in short, you would line up all the contents of the transaction, run them through SHA256, then take the resulting SHA hash and sign that with your private key.

 ##### More on the Input Signature